nanocosmos/documentation/docs/dashboard/user_management.md

 The **User Management** tab of the nanoStream Dashboard allows organization administrators to manage user access and their roles.
 You can access the **My Organisation** view via the user icon in the top right (desktop) or through the **Account** section in the mobile menu, or by navigating directly to: [dashboard.nanostream.cloud/organisation/users](https://dashboard.nanostream.cloud/organisation/users).

-:::info Role-Based Access Control (RBAC)
+:::tip Role-Based Access Control (RBAC)
 Role-Based Access Control (RBAC) in **nanoStream** enables efficient management of user roles and permissions, ensuring secure and controlled access to streams.

 - [Concept and Benefits](/docs/user_roles#concept-and-benefits): Understand the advantages of RBAC for security and user management.